New England Small College Athletic Conference: Baseball

-NCAA team championships
+NCAA championships

 The Middlebury Panthers lead the NESCAC in NCAA men's titles with 15, while the Williams Ephs lead in women's titles with 30 and in overall NCAA titles with 38.
 Excluded from this list are all national championships earned outside the scope of NCAA competition, including women's AIAW championships.

 The following is a list of NCAA-recognized national team championships by NESCAC schools.